gilangvperdana/Docker-Cekapurum/README.md

   1. Type `docker pull gilangvperdana/cekapurum:3000`
   2. After the image is downloaded, run the images.

-## This final site can be accesed on:
+## This final site has been deployed on:
  `cekapurum.gbesar.com`